fisodd/www-fisodd-com/content/post/right-place.rst

    Manual hosted within the amazing collections at `Archive.org <https://archive.org/>`__.

-In college, my roommate had been loaned an Apple II by his father, and, being the only night-owl in our apartment,
+At the opposite end of the spectrum, in college my sophmore roommate had been loaned an Apple II by his father, and as I was the only night-owl in our apartment
 I managed to talk my way into using that computer after my roommate went to bed.
-Starting with `RobotWar <https://en.wikipedia.org/wiki/RobotWar>`__ and eventually making heavy use of the seriously detailed early Apple manuals, I was able to recover my early coding skills and even teach myself how to code in 6502 Assembly, eventually completing a variety of little visual games pushing the limits of that 16 color graphics system.
+Starting with `RobotWar <https://en.wikipedia.org/wiki/RobotWar>`__ and eventually making heavy use of the amazingly detailed early Apple manuals, I was able to recover my early coding skills and even teach myself how to code in 6502 Assembly, eventually completing a variety of little visual games pushing the limits of that 16 color graphics system.
+All by borrowing time on an open system sitting on a corner desk in our apartment's common room.

 My roommate's father had very high hopes for what these personal systems could do for small businesses like his, especially with tools like